 Instructions

-- Rub the salmon skin with some oil and place it skin down on the prepared baking sheet.
-Season it with some salt and a bit of pepper.
+- Rub the salmon skin with a little oil and place it skin down on the prepared baking sheet.
+Season it with some salt and a pepper to taste.

 - Start making glaze as you are preheating the oven.
-Heat up a sauce pot over medium heat.
+Heat up a sauce pot over medium to medium-low heat.

-- Simmer, stirring often, until it's cooked down to half the amount.
-Take off heat.
+- Simmer gently, stirring often, until it's cooked down some, about 5 minutes.
+Take it off heat.

-- Arrange spring mix, sliced strawberries, thinly sliced shallots, and feta cheese crumbles on a dish.
+- Arrange spring mix, sliced strawberries, thinly sliced shallots, pecans, and feta cheese crumbles in a dish.

-- Place salmon on top of the salad and drizzle a little bit of balsamic glaze on the salad.
+- Place salmon on top of the salad and spoon some more balsamic glaze over the salmon and a little over the salad.

 SHERRY KLUSMAN says